Do you know what to consider when buying toys for toddlers? If not, keep reading to find out what you need to know!

 3. It is the Age for Activity

 Typically, toddlers do not rest at all.
-It is the phase in which they’re developing their motor skills and exploring the world.
+It is the phase in which they develop their motor skills and explore the world.
 And that’s precisely what you should make playtime about!

 Toddlers are at the stage where they are learning rapidly and getting to know their physical abilities.

-They have a sense of danger, but they are always doing risky things like jumping, climbing, and rolling around.
+They have a sense of danger but always do risky things like jumping, climbing, and rolling around.
 This is an appropriate age for buying them toys that encourage activity.

 For instance, toys like balls for playing catch, tricycles, pull toys, wagons, and electric cars for kids will make them delighted.
 Even carrying them around in strollers can be fun toys for your toddler.